ljbo82/cpp-project-builder-doc/README.md

   * Common declaration: Makefile
   * Default value: _(empty)_

-  This variable defines additional directories containing header files which must be copied to distribution package.
+  This variable defines additional directories containing companion header files which must be copied to distribution package.
 Specified directories are also added to compiler include search path.

 <a name="DIST_FILES"></a>
 * **`DIST_FILES`**